Witiko/doctoral-thesis/defense.md

 retrieval.

 Recent literature [@ghannay2016word; @chiu2016intrinsic; @rogers2018whats]
-indicates that the intrinsic word analogy accuracy does not always correlate with extrinsic natural language processing tasks such as part-of-speech tagging, named entity recognition, and chunking.
+indicates that word analogy accuracy does not always correlate with extrinsic natural language processing tasks such as part-of-speech tagging, named entity recognition, and chunking.
 Therefore, while the word analogy accuracy can be useful to detect undertrained token embeddings and also as an early stopping criterion for training token embeddings, prior work suggests that it should be combined with extrinsic evaluation measures for model and parameter selection.

 As far as machine translation is concerned, I would like to emphasize that none of my experiments directly involved machine translation.
 In sections 4.2.6 and